 Read John 3:1-3

-A. To see the Kingdom of God: The kingdom of God in brief is the rule and reign of God in the person of Christ, (Matthew 28:18; Acts 2:36; Revelation 1:4).
+A. To see the Kingdom of God: The kingdom of God, in brief, is the rule and reign of God in the person of Christ, (Matthew 28:18; Acts 2:36; Revelation 1:4).
 It’s a spiritual kingdom not of this world, (John 18:36; Luke 17:20-21), made up of faithful subjects (i.e., the church) – (Colossians 1:13; Revelation 1:6-9).

 B. A kingdom both present and future, (Matthew 13:41-43; 1 Corinthians 15:24-26).
 Do you wish to be in the kingdom now and hereafter?
 You must be born again!

 C. Necessary to be saved: Because to be in the kingdom is to be saved from the powers of darkness, (Colossians 1:13).
-This salvation requires a rebirth, regeneration, (Titus 3:5).
+This salvation requires a rebirth, and regeneration, (Titus 3:5).
 Do you wish to be saved from your sins?
 You must be born again!

-2. The nature of the new birth
+2. The nature of being Born Again

 Read John 3:4-5